cirrus-geo/cirrus-geo/docs/src/cirrus/10_intro.rst

 Cirrus is organized into reusable blocks called :doc:`Components
 <60_components>`.
 There are four types of Components:

+* :doc:`Feeders <components/feeders/index>` are the entrance to Cirrus.
+They
+   accept arbitrary input, and output a Cirrus Process Payload, which is enqueued for processing.
+These can be used to initiate processing from any source, for example, an SNS topic message indicating a new scene is available or an S3 Inventory of existing scenes.
+The default Cirrus deployment no longer comes pre-loaded with a feeder and must be set up by users.
 * :doc:`Tasks <components/tasks/index>` are the basic unit of work in a Workflow and use a Cirrus Process Payload for both input and output.
-This is where specific processing, for example, transforming data to data (e.g., JPEG200 to COG), data to metadata (e.g., COG to STAC), or metadata to metadata (e.g., MTL to STAC).
+This is where specific processing, for example, transforming data to data (e.g.
+  JPEG200 to COG), data to metadata (e.g., COG to STAC), or metadata to metadata (e.g., MTL to STAC).
 * :doc:`Workflows <components/workflows/index>` are a composition of one or more Tasks implementing a processing pipeline that coordinate transforming a given input into one or more output STAC items
 * :doc:`Functions <components/functions/index>` provide internal services that are used by Tasks, and Workflows, and are less commonly extended by users.

 Horizontal and vertical scaling